CraftAcademyLabs/coach-guides/miscellaneous/assessments/assessment_6.md

 # Setting up a project
 ## Rails with testing frameworks and CI/CD

-This week we would like to assess your ability to scaffold a new Rails project.
+This week we would like to assess your ability to scaffold a new Rails API project.

-**Assessment time - up to 45 minutes**
+**Assessment time - up to 30 minutes**

 As you work on this exercise, please '_**think aloud**_'.
 That means verbally describing your mental process as it develops, including the doubts and questions you have, the solution strategies you consider, and the reasons that justify your decisions.